0xAtelerix/docs/use-cases/liquidity.md

-# Use Case: Unlocking Cross-Chain Liquidity
+# Use Case: Unlocking cross-chain liquidity

 Pelagos delivers a seamless multichain layer designed for high performance and low-latency interaction across a wide range of blockchains.
 This capability is critical for Appchain developers and DeFi protocols that need a truly interoperable environment to thrive.